 Leonard concurs, pointing out studies showing that having food allergies decreases quality of life, and it’s something you have to think about every time your children have food in public.
 Avoiding the food is safest, but it’s worth retesting to see if they still need to carry the emergency medication.
 Plus, needlessly avoiding certain foods for an allergy a child may not even have any more can rob them of essential nutrition.

 Part of the reason many parents don’t realize they should periodically retest is because of misinformation — many assume severe allergies cannot be outgrown.

 “There is an emotional and psychological cost, not just economic cost, to allergies.
-Sometimes there’s lack of knowledge or experience about getting tested.
+Sometimes there’s a lack of knowledge or experience about getting tested.
 It used to be easier for people to say, why don’t you just avoid it?
-But that attitude is changing rapidly,” explains Brian Schroer, MD, a pediatric allergist with Cleveland Clinic Children’s Hospital.
+But that attitude is changing rapidly,” explains Brian Schroer, MD, director of allergy and immunology at Akron Children’s Hospital in Ohio.